ABC Radio News, top of the hour, talking about all of what the positive job outlook.

 If he just does the same thing he always does, people stay where they already are.

-Alex Castellanos, thank you so much uh for being with us because I know you had a long night last night.
+Alex Castellanos, thank you so much for being with us because I know you had a long night last night.

-There was a pregnant pause of about five seconds before they went to the commercial break when she said, Thanks for being with us.
+And there was a pregnant pause there of about five seconds before they went to, yeah, there was a pregnant pause of about five seconds before they went to the commercial break when she said, thanks for being with us.

 I know you had a long night last night.

-Pregnant pause, pregnant pause, pregnant point.
+Pregnant pause, pregnant, pause, pregnant pause.

 He never said a word.